radhanikapoor/CMOR-438-S25/Supervised_Learning_Algorithms/1. Perceptron/README.md

 - Forms the foundation for more advanced models like neural networks

 ### Cons:
-- Cannot solve non-linearly separable problems (e.g., XOR)
+- Cannot solve non-linearly separable problems
 - Sensitive to feature scaling and learning rate
 - Convergence is not guaranteed for noisy data